Sergo Kukhianidze

-Sergo Kukhianidze (სერგო კუხიანიძე; born 23 April 1999) is a Georgian footballer who plays as a forward for Erovnuli Liga club Gareji.
+Sergo Kukhianidze (სერგო კუხიანიძე; born 23 April 1999) is a Georgian footballer who plays as a forward for 2nd division club Merani Martvili.

 He has also played for the national youth and senior teams.

 Club career

 Born in Kutaisi, Kukhianidze joined Martve Kutaisi at the age of nine.
 Later he moved to Torpedo and initially played in youth and reserve teams.
 Kukhianidze made his debut on 13 May 2017 in a 3–0 win over Kolkheti Poti as a substitute.
 He was a squad member of the team which won Erovnuli Liga in its inaugurating 2017 season.

-After half season spent at Liga 2 side Merani Martvili on loan, Kukhianidze joined Samgurali in the 3rd division and became the league top scorer with 16 goals.
+After half a season spent at Liga 2 side Merani Martvili on loan, Kukhianidze joined Samgurali in the 3rd division and became the league top scorer with 16 goals.
 He bagged a brace in a 9–0 aggregate play-off victory over Kolkheti Poti, which resulted in promotion to the 2nd tier.

-Kukhianidze maintained his status as a main goalscorer for two more years at Samgurali.
-The 2021 season turned out rewarding.
+Kukhianidze maintained his status as the main goalscorer for two more years at Samgurali.
+The 2021 season turned out to be rewarding.
 Eventually, with 11 goals, he ended up 4th among the Erovnuli Liga goalscorers and received a nomination for the best forward of the season.

 In May 2023, he left Samgurali and signed with Dila Gori on a two-year deal.
 After two months he made a debut in European competitions, taking part in Dila's all six UEFA Conference League matches this season.

 On 6 February 2024, Kukhianidze signed his first contract with a foreign club.
 Narva Trans announced his transfer on a one-year contract.
 In his third match for the team, Kukhianidze bagged a brace in a 2–0 win over Nomme United on 30 March.
 During this season he netted 11 times and provided three assists, becoming a shared top scorer of the team.
-Besides, he was three times named in symbolic league teams.
+Besides, he was named three times in the symbolic league teams.
 On 13 November 2024, Trans announced that the player would leave the club.

-In January 2025, Kukhianidze joined Maltese side Marsaxlokk on a six-month deal.
-Four months later, he returned to Georgia and made his debut as a late substitute for Gareji in a 2–1 over Samgurali.
+In January 2025, Kukhianidze joined the Maltese side Marsaxlokk on a six-month deal.
+Four months later, he returned to Georgia and made his debut as a late substitute for Gareji in a 2–1 win over Samgurali.